srbrettle/100-days-of-code/log.md

 ### Day 27: 4th February 2019

 **Today's Progress**: Quick session and HackerRank and started reading up on .NET Standard "under-the-hood".

+### Day 28: 5th February 2019

+**Today's Progress**: Rewrote the password generator from Day 25 with ASP.NET with functionality exposed via a REST API.